oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 }
 ```

-In the same way, if the `WebTestClient` mocks a different type of authentication than the expected, the test might pass as long as the controller does not inject an incompatible authentication type.
-For example, the `listings` service expects Jwt authentication, but the following test will pass:
+In the same way, if the `WebTestClient` mocks a different type of authentication than the expected, the test might pass as long as the controller injects an compatible authentication type.
+The test will pass depending on what the method under test is expecting to be in the `SecurityContextHolder`.
+For example, the `listings` service expects Jwt authentication, but the following `AirbnbListingMvcTest` test will pass:

 ```java
 @Test